The Rivers and Forests Alliance (RAFA)

 Pacuare River Conservation Initiative

-The Rivers and Forests Alliance focuses on:
+The Rivers and Forests Alliance is taking action on:

 We are committed to protecting the Pacuare River Basin from its headwaters to the river mouth at the Caribbean Sea so that it will always be wild and free-flowing.
 We join the National Alliance of Rivers and Watersheds of Costa Rica and other national and global conservation organizations in advocating for permanent legal rights and protection of the Pacuare River and watershed.

 We are reforesting the Pacuare River Basin with native tree species and restoring wildlife habitats.
 We plan to purchase land for conservation and assist private landowners with forest and watershed conservation practices.
 Our partners include the Barbilla-Destierro Biological Subcorridor – Paso del Jaguar and the Costa Rican National System of Conservation Areas (SINAC).